Home > Symptoms > Anxiety Disorder > Panic attack

 • Nausea, vomiting, diarrhea and abdominal pain;

-After the fiercest feelings of anxiety, you often need to recover from the panic for a while.
+After the fiercest feelings of anxiety subside, you often need to recover from the panic for a while.
 It is not strange if you then have to cry, tremble or feel tired.
-These are all logical reactions to a panic attack.
+These are all logical reactions appropriate to a panic attack you have gone through.

 Multiple panic attacks

 Have you experienced multiple panic attacks?
 Then the fear of having another panic attack often grows.
 Completely preventing a panic attack is not possible.
 What does help is being less afraid of a panic attack.
-This is because when that fear decreases, you are less likely to actually have another attack.
+When that fear subsides, there is less chance that you will actually have another attack.

-The following tips can help reduce the likelihood of new panic attacks;
+The following tips can help reduce your chances of having another panic attack;

-1. Take time for yourself when you feel tired or stressed.
+• Take time for yourself when you feel you are tired or stressed.

-Take good care of yourself and allow both your body, and your head to truly relax when needed.
+Take good care of yourself and allow both your body, and your head the rest to truly relax when needed.

 Also, don’t drink coffee and other caffeinated beverages.

 It is nice if those around you know what you are going through.
-This helps you coping with anxiety.
-Keeping the anxiety to yourself, increases your anxiety.
+This helps you cope better with anxiety.
+Carrying the anxiety yourself, alone, increases your anxiety.

 This helps you clear your mind of anxiety thoughts for a while.